a20351766/mchain1.2/docs/source/install.rst

 Install Samples, Binaries and Docker Images
 ===========================================

-While we work on developing real installers for the Hyperledger Fabric binaries, we provide a script that will download and install samples and binaries to your system.
-We think that you'll find the sample applications installed useful to learn more about the capabilities and operations of Hyperledger Fabric.
+While we work on developing real installers for the Hyperledger Mchain binaries, we provide a script that will download and install samples and binaries to your system.
+We think that you'll find the sample applications installed useful to learn more about the capabilities and operations of Hyperledger Mchain.

 .. note:: If you are running on **Windows** you will want to make use of the